-See our Species Information page for a list of species consulted on by this office and information on how to get an official species list for consultation.
+See our Species Information page for a list of species consulted on by this office and information on how to get an official species list, maps etc. for consultation.

 Non-Federal parties, including individuals, cannot consult directly under section 7.
 However, there are many ways to make a "nexus" between a non-Federal project and a Federal agency.
 See below.

 Formal vs. Informal Consultation

 In an informal consultation, the action agency asks us to concur that their project is not likely to adversely affect the species.

 The biological opinion, or BO, is our opinion about whether a project is likely to jeopardize a listed species or destroy or adversely modify its critical habitat.
 When we determine that projects will not jeopardize a species or destroy or adversely modify critical habitat, they are called non-jeopardy determinations.
 When we determine that projects will jeopardize a species, they are called a jeopardy determination.